hilkeheremans/bugsnag-sourcemaps/README.md

--t, --strip-project-root   Strip the root path from file paths in the source map -w, --add-wildcard-prefix  Insert a wildcard prefix when stripping root path -o, --overwrite            Overwite previously uploaded source maps
+-t, --strip-project-root   Strip the root path from file paths in the source map -w, --add-wildcard-prefix  Insert a wildcard prefix when stripping root path -o, --overwrite            Overwite previously uploaded source maps --proxy                    A http/https proxy to use, if any
 ```

 ## API Usage